Sleitnick/Knit/docs/gettingstarted.md

 ## Install

 Installing Knit is very simple.
-Just drop in the module into ReplicatedStorage.
+Just drop the module into ReplicatedStorage.
 Knit can also be used within a Rojo project.

-**Standard workflow:**
+**Roblox Studio workflow:**

 1. Get [Knit](https://www.roblox.com/library/5530714855/Knit) from the Roblox library.
-1. Place Knit directly within the ReplicatedStorage service.
+1. Place Knit directly within ReplicatedStorage.

 **Rojo workflow:**